Paul Watson (documentary filmmaker): Watson on editing

 Watson has spoken about the importance of editing to his filmmaking.
-“There is only one element of filmmaking that I like passionately and that’s cutting.
+"There is only one element of filmmaking that I like passionately and that’s cutting.
 Editing is simply wonderful.
-It is the craft we must use bravely, to invigorate our documentary making”.
+It is the craft we must use bravely, to invigorate our documentary making."

-Regarding the editing style which typifies his later work, of which Rain in my Heart is an exemplar, Watson says, “The development of this ‘triple layering’ as I call it, started in other films I’ve made.
+Regarding the editing style that typifies his later work, of which Rain in my Heart is an exemplar, Watson said: "The development of this 'triple layering' as I call it, started in other films I've made.
 Malcolm and Barbara has moments.
 I know how to cut in a conventional way, but I like to break the rules.
 I do passionately believe that if you film something right, there is an energy in the shot that is not of your making, it is of your collecting.
-That’s what holds the sequence together, regardless of the cutting style.
-It’s not the easiest approach to cut like this.
-When I was learning about triple layering, we would work all day and at the end of the day I would say ‘Shall we have a look at it?’ and it was a pile of shit.
-At that point, a good editor will say ‘I know what you want now, why don’t you bugger off for an hour and I’ll fiddle around with it.
-You go and make dinner.’
+That's what holds the sequence together, regardless of the cutting style.
+It's not the easiest approach to cut like this.
+When I was learning about triple layering, we would work all day and at the end of the day I would say 'Shall we have a look at it?' and it was a pile of shit.
+At that point, a good editor will say 'I know what you want now, why don't you bugger off for an hour and I'll fiddle around with it.
+You go and make dinner.'
 And the magic is, when I come back, it’s what I wanted.
 But you need editors who’ve got the patience and the faith, the belief that what you are trying to express is better expressed in this seemingly oddball garble.
 Triple layering hasn’t been used enough because we have the most timid filmmakers in this country; too many directors are too timid.
-There are no cutaways at all in Rain [in my Heart], for example, no meaningful shot of the mantelpiece or the bill behind the clock, unless it was integral to the story”.
+There are no cutaways at all in Rain [in my Heart], for example, no meaningful shot of the mantelpiece or the bill behind the clock, unless it was integral to the story."

 Watson on Watson

-“"I used to be a painter.
+"I used to be a painter.
 Now I make paintings in moving images called films.
 I'm an artist.
 And I know that's the wrong word to use for television.
 It's a shite word, it's not what we're meant to be, we're meant to be hard businesspeople making a product.
 I just don't fit into that pattern.
 And if it does look odd, that's because I am odd.
-And how I look at the world is reflected in my films”.
+And how I look at the world is reflected in my films."

 "I'm the last of the living dinosaurs.
-Serious film-making has disappeared”.
+Serious film-making has disappeared."

-“There is no such thing as a balanced film.
+"There is no such thing as a balanced film.
 I pick out from the hours of shooting what suits my purpose.
-I'm an author”.
+I'm an author."

-“… if you're a film-maker, you're meant to be subversive".
+"… if you're a film-maker, you're meant to be subversive."

-“The people in my films are like buds on a branch.
-And I hope that under the heat of my gaze they open up and flower”.
+"The people in my films are like buds on a branch.
+And I hope that under the heat of my gaze they open up and flower."